LENOX -- Businesses and nonprofits based outside the town’s borders are now eligible for full voting memberships in the Lenox Chamber of Commerce.

 "Having a closed membership means there’s a lack of cooperation and communication with other people in our community," Lockridge told the business owners at the meeting.
 "We’re all so connected now and that helps us promote our businesses and put on events by collaborating with other businesses in other communities.
 These are small communities and finances are stretched terribly thin."

-Also leading the charge for the bylaw change was Canyon Ranch General Manager Reggie Cooper, who stated that
+Also leading the charge for the bylaw change was Canyon Ranch General Manager Reggie Cooper, who stated that "we spend a lot of time working beyond borders in terms of finding our guests."

 Cooper touted the value of new chamber members from other towns as adding resources in the form of dues as well as contributing talent to the Lenox organization.
 "I can only see it as beneficial and helpful," he said.
 "It’s very unusual to see a membership that’s so tightly restricted geographically."